 If you willfully hide or destroy evidence to hamper an investigation, you likely have committed some form of obstruction.
 Concealing, altering, or destroying evidence or documents in order to impede or obstruct a federal investigation is a serious felony with a 20-year maximum penalty.

 The evidence doesn't necessarily need to be physical either.
+For example, consider the case of Khairullozhon Matanov, a cab driver who was accused of obstructing a government probe into the Boston Marathon bombing by the Tsarnaev brothers.
 In Matanov's indictment, prosecutors allege that he knowingly deleted information from his Internet search history related to the Tsarnaevs as well as hundreds of files after learning the FBI might contact him.

 Common Law Obstruction